yegorsokolov/MT5/README.md

 6. **Initial training** –
    1. Still inside the command prompt run `python train.py`.
       The script downloads the XAUUSD and GBPUSD history files and trains a LightGBM model.
+   2. To experiment with a recurrent neural network instead run `python train_nn.py`.
+      This trains a small LSTM on sequences of the same features and saves `model_lstm.pt`.
-   2. After it finishes you will see `model.joblib` under the project folder.
+   3. After either script finishes you will see the resulting model file under the project folder.
 7. **Copy the EA** –
    1. Open MetaTrader 5 and click **File → Open Data Folder**.
    2. Navigate to `MQL5/Experts` and copy `AdaptiveEA.mq5` (or `RealtimeEA.mq5`) into this directory.